 The R3 has two sets of physical controls.
 The first is the touch screen and it controls pretty much everything outside of volume, power, and playback when the screen is turned off.

 The touchscreen is excellent.
 It has one of the best capacitive touchscreen response times and accuracy levels I have seen outside of Android and Apple devices.
 Combined with the 2.5D curved glass it is even easier to use due to the lack of bevel edging breaking your swipe.

 The second set of controls are the more traditional type found on both side panels.
 On the left side, you have a volume rocker with a 100 half-dB step range much in the same range and manner as the R6.
 On the right side to the top, you have a dual function power/LED on/off button with a small LED light that exudes a generally light pink color when turned on.

-Although not present in this firmware edition HiBy have confirmed that the color coding will change by the end of the campaign to reflect the decoding rate and if it is charging or not.
+Although not present in this firmware edition HiBy has confirmed that the color-coding will change by the end of the campaign to reflect the decoding rate and if it is charging or not.
 The LED color changes are as follows:

 - Color definitions (to be implemented):

 Again, since this is an engineering sample our package is not 100% refined but it is fairly close.
 The R3 box is a little smaller than the R6 and is a mix of cardboard and vinyl finished packaging with cardboard pockets inside a black two-piece box.

 The R3 is nestled on the top of a foam protected layering.
 My sample did not seem to have any wrap which I would like to see added to the final production release to prevent accidental damage and contamination from dust and moisture.